GerHobbelt/chokidar/README.md

-The scoping of this package makes it an entirely different package from unscoped Chokidar and precludes any access from any Chokidar dependents if it installed with the usual `npm install` command.
+The scoping of this package makes it an entirely different package from unscoped Chokidar and precludes any access from any Chokidar dependents if it installed with the usual `npm install chokidar` command.

 Instead, follow these instructions: